$ cf push

 View application status, teams, and usage on the web console dashboard.
 Organize your software by spaces, a flexible way to group applications and services in the way that makes sense to you.
 You can organize by lifecycle stage such as development, stage and production or by grouping related applications and services into richer applications.
 Connect spaces with your continuous integration pipeline by lifecycle stage.
 Track usage quotas and billing across all your spaces with GitHub-like organizations that can contain custom domains.
 You can share access to spaces with a granular set of roles and permissions.

 Choose from and connect your app to a wide variety of popular services from the Marketplace such as MySQL, PostgreSQL, Mongo, Redis, SendGrid email, NewRelic monitoring, RabbitMQ and more with a single click.
-Predict all your charges on one bill from Pivotal and even share services across applications to get the most from each provider.
+Predict all your charges on one bill and even share services across applications to get the most from each provider.
 You can manage each service directly from within your Pivotal Web Services Developer Console.

 Don't see your language or framework in our built-in buildpacks but want the convenience of PaaS?
 Choose a community buildpack and go!
 There are buildpacks for most languages or frameworks on Linux such as Erlang, Haskell, Clojure and more.
 Or create your own custom buildpack for your language ‐ all you need to do is detect your framework based on your app files, download the framework and create the app start command.
 Or maybe you want a different version of Java, Ruby, Go, Python or PHP than we run by default.
 You can fork our buildpacks to customize the framework and runtime version, application server or even auto-configure services for your app.